nikolaydubina/import-graph/README.md

+## Collect data about your dependencies

 ![import-graph-overview](./docs/import-graph-overview.svg)

-Collect data about your dependencies.
-Visualize with `jsonl-graph-viz` (TODO: git, website) or [dot](https://graphviz.org).
-This is powering (TODO: website all together).
+Visualize with `jsonl-graph-viz`:

+TODO

 Render with [dot](https://graphviz.org):